 PURPOSE OF THIS POLICY

-This policy provides guidance for establishing compensation rates for state classified positions for new hires and when existing employees transfer or are promoted to existing positions.
+This policy provides guidance for establishing compensation rates for state classified positions for new hires and when existing employees transfer, are promoted to existing positions or are eligible for in-range salary adjustments.

 APPLICATION OF THIS POLICY